-Authors will be sent the copy-edited manuscript for approval, as well as galley proofs.
+Authors will be sent the copy-edited manuscript for approval.
 Authors may request additions and changes to the manuscript, but the editor has final say on style and content of articles.
-Page proofs are not sent to authors.
+Galley proofs are sent to authors; page proofs are checked by the editors.